KhalfaniW/Convert-Book-or-PDF-To-Audio/README.md

 python: selenium,
 pdftohtml,
 tesseract-ocr,
-glob,
+datetime,
-and Python Image Library (PIL)
+and Python Image Library (PIL) commands,#deprected in python3 (only used for one method) python2 so you can run commands

-I am assuming you already have glob and Python Image Library (PIL)
+I am assuming you already have glob

+To get the rest run these commands: sudo apt-get install python-pip sudo apt-get install pdftohtml sudo apt-get install tesseract-ocr sudo pip install selenium sudo pip install datetime sudo apt-get install python-PIL

+Execution